tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

 `All infected Windows machines are using the same User-Agent string: Mozilla/5.0` resembles the real User-Agent string.

-Translate to these behaviors to YARA string matches where each string targets a key characteristic of the malware:
+Translate these behaviors to YARA string matches where each string targets a key characteristic of the malware:

 Using `all of them` condition ensures the rule only matches samples that contain all three behaviors, reducing false positives.
 If we only want to detect partial matches, we could use `any of them` instead.